GenomicsAotearoa/hts_workshop_mpi/docs/level1/13_shell_manipulation.md

 In this pair on commands, we first create a copy of the file `SRR097977.fastq` with the name `SRR097977.fq_backup`.
 These are identical in their content.
 We then move/rename the `SRR097977.fq_backup` file (effectively, moving the contents of the file into a new file) to a different file named `SRR097977.fq_bkup`.
 If you run the `ls` command you will see that `SRR097977.fastq` is still present, as it was only copied, but `SRR097977.fq_backup` no longer exists.

+!!! note "Note"

->**Note:** we can also use the `mv` command to rename directories.
+    we can also use the `mv` command to rename directories.
 However, the `cp` command by default does not work for directories, it must be invoked with a specific parameter to copy directory and it's contents.

 The other way we can use these commands is to copy/move one or more files into a different directory.
 This can be handy when creating backups of data we do not wish to risk losing (copy), or when we want to organise data into different folders to make navigation easier (move).